top of page

 Stanford Report

-Proceedings of the National Academy of Science, Stanford Woods Institute for the Environment, “Study finds that walking in nature yields measurable mental benefits and may reduce risk of depression”, Stanford Report, June 30, 2015
+Proceedings of the National Academy of Science, Stanford Woods Institute for the Environment, “Study finds that walking in nature yields measurable mental benefits and may reduce risk of depression”, June 30, 2015

 Washington Post

-“New research suggests nature can help your brain work better, study finds” Washington Post, June 29, 2015
+“New research suggests nature can help your brain work better, study finds” June 29, 2015

 Healthy Living Magazine